15 Creative Ways to Add Freeze-dried Sausage Crumbles to Your Food Storage Pantry

 Some of the links in this post may contain affiliate links for your convenience.
 As an Amazon Associate, I may earn a small commission from qualifying purchases without any increase in price to you.

-Here are just a few ways you can put these Crumbles to work in your kitchen.
+Here are just a few ways you can put these to work in your kitchen.
 Be sure to rehydrate first, unless otherwise noted.

 1. Add to bread or cornbread stuffing.

 2. Combine with white gravy for a biscuits & gravy meal.
+It can be homemade, from-scratch gravy or a packet of mix.

 3. Add 1/2 cup to 1 cup of rehydrated Crumbles to meatloaf or meatball mixture for something more flavorful.